 Food, while on the Sepik River, will be very basic and simple due to the lack of any refrigeration & power supply along the river.
 Daily meals will consist of rice with either tinned fish or meat and/or fresh fish and chicken together with fruits.
 We also pack eggs for the first part of the expedition.
 There is not any bread or bakery outside of Wewak town.
 We carry plenty of good quality bottled water with us.
 It is important to understand the basic reality of this remote region and the limitations’ it makes on our provisions.

 We also wish you to understand that whilst on the Sepik River part of this expedition, due to the remoteness and lack of development at the location, that the village guesthouses and home stays are of a very simple, basic village standard and in no way comparable to guesthouses in many other countries.
 For example, the toilets are pit toilets, the same as the villagers use, beds will be mattresses on the floor covered with mosquito nets, washing areas may consist of a bucket and scoop or a dip in the Sepik River.

 Wewak Town Hotel Accommodation

 PNG Frontier Adventures books all our visitors into the “In Wewak Boutique Hotel” – for the first and last night in Wewak.

-Any additional hotel nights and ALL food and beverages at the hotel to be paid by the guest to the hotel directly.
+Any additional hotel nights and subsequent food and beverages at the hotel to be paid by the guest to the hotel directly.
 This hotel accepts most credit cards.